-Using sports related locations does not always call for an athletic shoot.
+Using sports-related locations does not always call for an athletic shoot.
 In fact, a great example of using a location for a creative idea is a tennis court.
-Since the court offers depth, juxtaposition of lines and varying ways to play with light – you are guaranteed to be able to conceptualize images that are visually captivating.
+Since the court offers depth, a juxtaposition of lines, and varying ways to play with light – you are guaranteed to be able to conceptualize images that are visually captivating.

 A great trick to create portraits with intriguing light is to use the court’s net to play with shadows and patterns on the frame of your subject.
 Additionally, since most tennis courts are wide open with little shade, you will have plenty of light no matter the time of day.
 This can create soft textures in the early morning or evening hours and more potent, dramatic light in the middle of the day.

 If you’re looking for a location that offers depth, wide open space and flattering light – you need to consider shooting on a rooftop.
 Rooftops are ideal locations because they capture the essence of a city without the distractions and interruptions that can occur on the streets.
 When shooting on rooftops, you can choose options such as a traditional building or even the top of a parking garage.

 Shooting on a rooftop is also a location that offers optimal light no matter the time of day.
 You can catch the sunrise in the early hours, create dramatic portraits in the middle of the day, warm images when the sun dips below the buildings and even portraits in the night sky, illuminated by city lights.